VanausloosThomas/PersonalDevelopment/knowledge/Angular.md

 ```

 Some built-in directives:
-1. *ngIf = "boolean expression" (* means the directive can change the structure of the DOM) The element is added when true.
+**1. *ngIf = "boolean expression"** (* means the directive can change the structure of the DOM) The element is added when true.
 When false it is not there, not just invisible!
 The star before the directive indicates that it is a directive that can do structural changes to the DOM!
  ```html
 	<p *ngIf = "serverWasCreated"; else noServer>Some text</p>